 Another reason why we're eating so much pesto...My 16-month-old demands that he always eat with a fork.
 Which is good but also makes a

 huge ginormous mess when we try to give him soup, cereal, or anything with a lot of sauce.
 Pesto clings to the noodles so there are no giant splats of tomato sauce landing on the floor, walls, hair, and every other imaginable place.
 Sure, we still have the occasional noodle that falls on the floor.
 However, my little chunk loved this Cilantro Basil Pesto so much that he was extremely diligent in eating it.
 I was shocked.
 His bib was spotless, his hand (licked) clean, and there was no need for a full body scrub.
 He did have a beautiful bright green smile though!

-I used to always buy my pesto sauces at the store until I learned that even the best vegan store bought pesto doesn't come close in flavor to homemade pesto.
-The freshness and rich green color is not something that any manufacturer can put in a jar.
+I used to always buy my pesto sauces at the store until I learned that even the best vegan store-bought pesto doesn't come close in flavor to homemade pesto.
+The freshness and rich green color are not something that any manufacturer can put in a jar.
 Just make your own...it's so worth it!

 Now mix Cilantro Basil Pesto with your cooked pasta and serve.

 If I have leftover pesto I love putting it on sandwiches, vegan Caprese salads, on pizza, or as a garnish for soup.
 What is your favorite pesto use?